-and lastly, having either on the breast or in the hand a kind of cabalistic (mystic) plate of metal, called the magic picture.
-Surrounding the image are usually figured groups of pacific animals, symbolizing the gentleness of the BUDHA: who, in opposition to the brahmans, who frequently sucrifice human beings [suttee t] to their gods, prohibited every kind of cruel sacrifice.
+cults in Bactria.
+So that there are at this and lastly, having either on the breast or day 130 millions of souls that follow the in the hand a kind of cabalistic (mystic) Surrounding the image are usually figured groups of pacific animals, symbolizing the gentleness of the BUDHA: who, in opposition to the brahmans, who frequently sacrifice human beings [suttee ?] to their gods. prohibited every kind of cruel sacrifice.